SUMMARY: Do not risk your eyesight. Avoid refractive surgery.

 I need glasses to drive

-Have been told I cannot use soft contact lenses any longer due to LASIK procedure reshaping my cornea
+I've been told I cannot use soft contact lenses any longer due to LASIK procedure reshaping my cornea

 I continue to have all the complications listed in the above table